microsoft/playwright/docs/src/auth.md

 Playwright provides a way to reuse the signed-in state in the tests.
 That way you can log in only once and then skip the log in step for all of the tests.

 Web apps use cookie-based or token-based authentication, where authenticated state is stored as [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) or in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
-Playwright provides [browserContext.storageState([options])](https://playwright.dev/docs/api/class-browsercontext#browser-context-storage-state) method that can be used to retrieve storage state from authenticated contexts and then create new contexts with prepopulated state.
+Playwright provides [browserContext.storageState([options])](https://playwright.dev/docs/api/class-browsercontext#browser-context-storage-state) method that can be used to retrieve storage state from authenticated contexts and then create new contexts with pre-populated state.

 Cookies and local storage state can be used across different browsers.
 They depend on your application's authentication model: some apps might require both cookies and local storage.